graeme-a-stewart/cpp-concurrency/doc/01-BasicThreadManagement.md

     Hello from thread number 1
 ```

+So, the _callable_ first argument is invoked with the second and subsequent arguments passed to it.

-*Note* An alternative way is to use `std::bind` to create a temporary function with the arguments already bound to the parameters you want to use,
+An alternative way is to use `std::bind` to create a temporary function with the arguments already bound to the parameters you want to use,
-i.e.,
+e.g.,

 ```cpp
 void hello_with_one = std::bind(say_hello_msg, 1);